0nufriy/game-ue5/README.md

 ### Shop

 The shop opens at the control points and is available near the dock.
-The shop\'s products include the following:
+The shop\'s products include the following(approximate):

 | **Product.**                                    | **Price.** |
 |-------------------------------------------------|------------|